Trivial Pursuit: America Plays: Head-to-Head Round

 The categories were shown at the outset, and the order in which they are asked was shuffled.
 The host put the categories into motion, and when the America's Team captain saw an order that sounded suitable, he or she yelled "Stop!," which sets the categories' order and value.
 As before, questions answered correctly went to the player's bank, while questions answered incorrectly went to America's Bank.
 The team with the larger bank at the end won their bank.
 If America won, its bank was divided evenly among all the people who had their questions asked that day.
 In that situation, a list of the winning members of America's team was shown, similar to a credit roll, and the studio contestant won a Trivial Pursuit board game.

 At any point, if it became mathematically impossible for one bank to overtake the other, the final round stopped.
 If the studio bank won in this situation, the studio player had the chance to play the next unused question as a double-or-nothing wager, or decline to do so.
-If America's bank is higher, the remaining questions were discarded.
+If America's bank was higher, the remaining questions were discarded.
 If there was a tie at the end of the game, a sudden-death question was asked.
 The bank who answered the question correctly won the game.